 A river turned into a giant swimming pool is what you find at Barton Springs.
 This local Austin attraction is something you shouldn’t miss in the warm months.
 Bring out a towel and lay out on the grassy hill and when it gets toasty take a dip in the natural pool.

 Go see some live music

 If somehow this isn’t why you are visiting Austin you should fit it into your schedule.
 If you time it right making it to one of their two major music festivals, Austin City Limits and South by South West, is well worth the trip.
-If not you’re in the live music capitol of the world so don’t fret there will be music and it will be good.
-A few places to keep an eye out for are the Moody Theatre the home of Austin City Limits and Stubbs BBQ with its large outdoor venue.
+If not you’re in the live music capital of the world so don’t fret there will be music and it will be good.

 Visit the State Capitol